Rwanda marks 30 years since 1994 genocide of Tutsis – DW – 04/05/2024

 Rwanda marks 30 years since 1994 genocide of TutsisApril 5, 2024

-On Sunday, Rwanda will commemorate the 30th anniversary of the Rwandan genocide in the Central African nation.
+Rwanda is commemorating the 30th anniversary of the Rwandan genocide in the Central African nation.

 More than 1 million people — mostly from the Tutsi minority ethnic group, but also moderates from the Hutu majority who tried to protect Tutsis — were systematically murdered by Hutu extremists during a 100-day killing spree that started on April 7, 1994.